 TIP: Are you afraid your own pictures might be stolen or misused online?
 Check out our last post on What You Can Do To Protect Your Blog Pictures

-For those rare times when your photo library does not cover that topic you want to write about in your next post or for when you’re looking for something very specific, high quality stock photography is the way to go!
+For those rare times when your photo library does not cover that topic you want to write about in your next post or for when you’re looking for something very specific, high-quality stock photography is the way to go!

 Whatever source you use, keep a good balance between the content you write and the pictures you add, which should always support your message.
-Remember that content is more likely to be shared if accompanied with images.
+Remember that content is more likely to be shared if accompanied by images.

 TIP: If you’re starting with your blog now or are looking at giving an overhaul to your old one, you might want to consider making it Retina display ready so that it looks gorgeous even in the newest Apple displays.
 This is a little more effort, yes.
 But it will pay off in the long run!

 Question #9 – How can I get more engaged traffic to my blog?

 If you have just started blogging you might be really worried about that visitors flat line in Google Analytics.

 Yes, it recovers after your last post or sharing on social media, but only to fall back down to that pesky flat…

 We all have been there.
 It takes time to build up some traffic, at least until Mr. Google, Yahoo or Bing realize your site exists and it’s worth enough to send their robots over to crawl your content and start ranking.